stanford-rc/rse-services/_docs/services/software.md

  - [docsy-jekyll](https://vsoch.github.io/docsy-jekyll)
  - [mkdocs-jekyll](https://vsoch.github.io/mkdocs-jekyll)

+Examples of documentation work might include:

+ - Writing documentation for install, usage, and development of existing software
+ - Generating new tutorials, notebooks, or similar content for teaching
+ - Development of custom GitHub pages templates for software
+ - Interactive portals for other use

 We can take on the task to create your documentation, or develop a custom template for you.